cmleary/FishingDock/README.md

 <li>Utilization of a NavLink</li>

-<li>Display the data stored within the server for user to navigate</li>
+<li>Display the data stored within the server for user to navigate and submit new entries</li>

-<li>Enter your own fish entries to be saved on the server.</li>
+<li>Simple game with references to server data</li>

 </ul>